 Another noteworthy aspect of the crash was the role of Anchor, a lending platform for UST.
 TerraForm Labs, the creator of the Terra network, subsidized the interest rate on UST deposits in Anchor to stimulate demand.
 Until May 2022, the interest rate stood at 19.5%.
-This high rate, coupled with short-term price stability followed by rapid price fall, mirrors item (iii) of Proposition 13.

 Free Banking era.
 Under Free Banking, as experienced by the US between 1837 and 1863, banks' liabilities were in form of banknotes redeemable in specie.
-These banknotes, in contrast with deposits, were massively exchanged on secondary markets.
+These banknotes, in contrast with deposits,15 were massively exchanged on secondary markets.
 In particular, brokers specialized in trading these banknotes.
 As Gorton (1999) showed (see also Jaremski, 2011), the prices at which these banknotes traded reflected banks' default risk, which relates to the option to redeem the banknote (and the transportation cost to travel to the bank to redeem it) - in particular, "wildcat" banking, i.e., banks which intentionally overissue money compared with their ability to redeem it, is considered to be at most marginal.
 To be more precise, Jaremski (2011) notes that banknotes were traded at par locally, unless the bank was closed or suspended.
 From the perspective of our model, money is banknotes while the good stands for species.
 The commitment of the bank to redeem banknotes at par is consistent with a fixed-price order.
-The situation in which there is no redemption risk is akin to one in which backing is sufficient $(\delta^G P^ + N < 0)$, while the one in which banknotes are traded at a discount, even in their place of issuance, is one in which backing is insufficient, $(\delta^G P^ + N > 0)$.
+The situation in which there is no redemption risk is akin to one in which backing is sufficient ($\delta_G P^ + N < 0$), while the one in which banknotes are traded at a discount, even in their place of issuance, is one in which backing is insufficient, ($\delta_G P^ + N > 0$).